daithimarkham/Fund-Project-2019/README.md

 The purpose of this project is to gain skills using Jupyter Notebook, how to use libraries to display data visualization, statistics, and to improve your skills in machine learning.
 We will be using the Tips data-set to demonstrate our findings.

-Using Jupyter Notebook I will explain my arguments and findings, attached will be graphs, scatter-plots and other data visualization, which will be outputted from Pandas and SeaBorn libraries in my Jupyter Notebook.
+Using Jupyter Notebook I will explain my arguments and findings, attached will be plots, scatter-plots and other data visualization, which will be outputted from Pandas and SeaBorn libraries in my Jupyter Notebook.
 Along with the above data, included will be screenshots of my work in the ReadMe, and various other techniques explained, which I used to demonstrate my findings.
 Finally I will provide a summary and draw my conclusion of the data set.

 ## 4. What's involved when investigating a data set and how Jupyter Notebook can be used as a tool to show relationships between variables, if any.